Udhays07/My-100-days-C-coding-Challenge/README.md

 69. Write a Program to Capitalize the first and last letter of each word of a string.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day69.c)
 70. Write a Program to calculate the Frequency of characters in a string.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day70.c)
 71. Write a Program to print non-repeating characters in a string. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day71.c).
-72. Write a Program to check if two strings are Anagram or not
+72. Write a Program to check if two strings are Anagram or not. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day73.c)
 73. Write a Program to Replace substring in a string
 74. Write a Program to Count common subsequence in two strings
 75. Check if two strings match where one string contains wildcard characters